 The emergence of AI presents ethical dilemmas for faculty and students.
 Perhaps you’re reluctant to integrate AI into your teaching because students are using it to plagiarize on essays and cheat on exams; you’re concerned about data privacy, intellectual property, and citational issues; or you hate AI since it adds to an already long to-do list for instructors to address.
 This FLC is for faculty who are cautious but curious about ethical student writing assignments using AI.
 Specifically, we will ground our discussion in the learning outcomes for your discipline and courses to determine if and how AI might assist in meeting them.
 We will compare effective and ethical writing assignments that use AI by locating exemplars in disciplines like your own.
 Finally, we will articulate ethical assessment standards to create ethical AI writing assignments for upcoming courses.
 Each participant will receive a copy of the book, Teaching with AI (Johns Hopkins University Press, 2024), since select chapters will be assigned for discussion during the FLC.

-This FLC is co-facilitated by Dr. Brett Young, Lecturer of English and First-Year Writing Coordinator, along with Dr. Jamie Landau, Director of CELT-eLearning and Professor of Communication Arts.
-The FLC will gather on the following six Mondays from 11:00am-12:00pm during the Fall 2024 semester at CELT (102 Georgia Avenue): September 9, September 23, October 7, October 28, November 18, and December 2.
+This FLC is co-facilitated by Dr. Brett Young, Lecturer of English and First-Year Writing Coordinator, along with Ms. Catherine Bowers, Reference Librarian and Coordinator of Library Instruction.
+The FLC will gather on the following six Mondays from 12:00pm-1:00pm during the Spring 2025 semester at CELT (102 Georgia Avenue): January 27, February 10, February 24, March 10, April 7, and April 21.
 Faculty can join this FLC by registering through the .

 Return to the Top